davidjs11/bootloader-playground/README.txt

 ================= stages ==================

-at the moment, there are available four stages of the project
+at the moment, there are available five stages of the project

 - 01-bootable-helloworld